intermine/im-docs/docs/support/upgrade.rst

 Previously you had to download and compile InterMine.
 Now, instead, you’ll be using the compiled InterMine JARs available via Maven.
 This means you should remove all InterMine code from your repos, and only have your mine and data sources.

-1. Your mine-specific bio/sources and your webapp should be in git.
+1. You should not have any core InterMine code locally.
-2. `Directions <https://help.github.com/articles/splitting-a-subfolder-out-into-a-new-repository/>`_ on how to move a directory to a new repository and keep your history
+2. `Directions <https://help.github.com/articles/splitting-a-subfolder-out-into-a-new-repository/>`_ on how to move a directory to a new repository and keep your history in GitHub.
 3. examples

    * FlyMine - https://github.com/intermine/flymine/
    * FlyMine specific data sources - https://github.com/intermine/flymine-bio-sources

-4. You should not have any core InterMine code in your repository.

 New directory structure
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-InterMine has switched to use the standard directory structure.
+InterMine has switched to use the standard `Maven directory structure <https://maven.apache.org/guides/introduction/introduction-to-the-standard-directory-layout.html>`_.

 .. code-block:: guess